dialob/dialob-parent/dev-env/README.md

 docker compose up
 ```

-This will start dialob database, backend and session services.
+This will start dialob database, reverse proxy, backend and session services.
 Note that we use `docker compose`, not `docker-compose`!

 ## Database